 Ophthalmoplegic Migraine- painful mononeuropathy that self resolves

-Introduction, correct patient, consent, wash hands (WINDEC)
+Introduction, correct patient, consent, wash hands (WINDEC); check for pain- can stop if painful

 Adequate exposure